 11. If applicant answers Yes to any of the Disclosure Questions, provide complete details and any applicable documents.

 12. A $100,000 fidelity bond is a license requirement.
 Submit a copy of the policy with the application.
 The name on the policy must match the full legal name of the applicant.

 13. A surety bond is needed for licensure and the bond amount is based on the below criteria:

 $5,000,001 - $20,000,000

 $20,000,001 - $50,000,000

 $50,000,001 - $100,000,000

-Premium for an Illinois Residential Mortgage Bond is dependent on credit and the bond amount required.
+The premium that you pay for an Illinois Residential Mortgage Bond is dependent on credit and the bond amount required.
 Bond amounts exceeding $50,000 will require personal and/or business financial statements.

-Premium for a fidelity bond is dependent on the number of employees covered and the number of years of coverage
+The premium that you pay for a fidelity bond is dependent on the number of employees covered and the number of years of coverage

 That Illinois residential mortgage licenses must be renewed annually by December 31.